RealitySupply/CPSC491_AI_Subtitle_Editor/README.md

 #  AI Subtitle Generator and Editor

 ## Introduction
-This project aims to develop a browser-based application that utilizes OpenAI's Whisper model to efficiently process audio from videos, generating transcripts and video subtitle files.
-The goal is to enhance accessibility by providing high-quality captions, ensuring privacy by processing data locally (still an in-progress feature), and also offering an option for server-based processing for faster results.
+This project aims to develop a browser-based application that utilizes OpenAI's Whisper model to generate high-quality transcripts and video subtitle files.
+The goal is to enhance accessibility by making it easier to make and edit captions.
+Another goal is ensuring privacy by processing data locally (still an in-progress feature), while also offering an option for server-based processing for faster results.
 Completed for CPSC 491 at CSUF.

 ## Features
 - Automatic transcription/subtitle generation using OpenAI's Whisper model.